pact-foundation/pact-workshop-dotnet-core-v1/readme.md

 dotnet new xunit
 ```

-This will create an empty XUnit project with all the references you need... expect Pact.
+This will create an empty XUnit project with all the references you need... except Pact.

 Run the following to add Pact-Net to your project